politecat314/car-damage-detection-peltarion/README.md

 # car-damage-detection-peltarion
-Car damage detection trained on peltarion dataset using Keras
+Car damage detection trained on peltarion dataset using Keras (81.19% accuracy on validation set)

 hdf5 file of model available at https://drive.google.com/file/d/1UpGFBdEjSNMeg506yzecg3BMbBSfN0_B/view?usp=sharing

 For trying out the model, open src/demo.ipynb and replace the images in test_images with your own. <br><br>

+Dataset available for download here: https://peltarion.com/knowledge-center/documentation/terms/dataset-licenses/car-damage

 Image input size is 224x224x3 (RGB).
 Model classifies images to one of the classes:
 0: 'bumper_dent'